CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/EMTGridFollowingVSC/index.md

 * The Phase-Lock Loop (commonly referred to as PLL), which tracks the grid voltage and synchronizes the converter with the grid angle.
 * The Outer Loop, which provides active and reactive power control by setting a current reference from a power reference.
 * The Inner Loop, or Current Loop, which corrects the converter voltage to provide the reference current.
-* The modulation block, which models the switching of the IGBTs that create an AC voltage from a DC source using Pulse-Width Modulation (PWM).
+* The modulation block, which in more simplified models is not applied.
+In the case of the present model, since other harmonic elements are not considered, it can be omitted.

 A detailed explanation of each block is provided in the following subsections.